ser-pounce/rood-reverse/README.md

 ## Setup
 The project is mostly self-configuring but requires a minimal amount of setup.
-- Make sure the following packages are installed, older versions may also work but this is not tested:
+- Make sure the following packages are installed, older versions may also work but this is not tested.
+This configuration works as-is on Ubuntu 24.04 on WSL; depending on your distro you may need additional packages.

 | Package                 | Minimum Version |
 |-------------------------|----------------|